comboy/komoku.ruby/README.md

 ### Numeric

 Double.
-I'm considering using actual numeric type (specified precition, exact).
+I'm considering using actual numeric type (specified precision, exact).
 Currently there's only gauge but I plan adding different types similar to what's known from rrdtool.
-Should be able to use different aggregations (for now, most of my cases are covered with gauge avg/min/max so I'm focusing on that)
+It should be able to use different aggregations (for now, most of my cases are covered with gauge avg/min/max so I'm focusing on that)

 HA: tracking temp, humidity light etc.

 ### Boolean

 True and false.
 But.
-It represents the state change that lasts.
+It represents the state changes that last.
 So with boolean you should be able to get stats like:

 * what value was present at given time
 * uptime-like stats e.g. 99.5% true during last month